almibe/ligature-lab/README.md

 # ligature-components

-ligature-components is a set of Svelte components that support working with ligature.
+ligature-components is a set of SolidJS components that support working with ligature.

 ## Usage